michaelmangelsdorf/myth/spec.md

 ##### Page-Index Registers

-There are four dedicated page-index registers: B for Base, C for Code, R for Resident, and L for Local.
+There are four dedicated page-index registers: B for Base, C for Code, K for Key, and L for Local.

-###### B
+###### Register B

 Without exception, the B register (base) is used together with O (offset) as the memory pointer to the address where read or write operations occur.